braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 ## Segment membership calculation {#segment-membership-calculation}

-Braze updates the user’s segment membership as data is sent back to our servers and processed, typically instantaneously.
-A user’s segment membership will not change until that session has been processed.
+Braze updates the user's segment membership as data is sent back to our servers and processed, typically instantaneously.
+A user's segment membership will not change until that session has been processed.
 For example, a user who falls into a lapsed user segment when the session first starts will be immediately moved out of the lapsed user segment when the session is processed.

 ### Total reachable users calculation